Bullfrog Productions: Early success (1989–1995)

 Populous was difficult to publish at first due to a lack of recognition—the god genre was, according to Bullfrog, "misunderstood by everyone".
 Despite this, Electronic Arts was willing to publish the game.
 Molyneux did not expect it to be successful, yet in 1989, the game received 10 awards, and another 12 the following year, with sales reaching one million copies.
 It ultimately sold four million copies.
 Edgar took note of the game's success and gave developers such as Imagineer licences to create ports for platforms such as the Super Nintendo Entertainment System (SNES) and Sega Mega Drive, which enabled the game to gain traction in Japan.

-After Populous, Bullfrog moved into the Surrey Research Park and had around 20 employees.
+After Populous, Bullfrog moved into the Surrey Research Park in Guildford and had around 20 employees.
 Bullfrog was starting to gain a reputation, so people started to want to work for the company.
 Molyneux searched for staff himself, and employed artists and programmers.
 He travelled to universities, including Cambridge, where he offered computer scientists and banks the chance to come to the gaming industry.

 Bullfrog's Powermonger was developed as a result of pressure from Electronic Arts for a follow-up to Populous. and was released in 1990.
 The game won multiple Best Strategy Game awards, including one from Computer Gaming World (as did Populous).
 The direct sequel to Populous, Populous II: Trials of the Olympian Gods, was released the following year and sold over a million copies.
 In late 1993, Bullfrog worked with researchers from the University of Surrey, who were nearby their offices, to study the movement and behaviour of underwater life so Bullfrog could reproduce it in the game Creation.